Convento de Santa Clara la Real, Toledo: Historical background

 At the beginning of the 13th century, the kingdoms of the Iberian peninsula—Aragon (James), Castile (Alfonso VIII and Ferdinand III), Portugal and Navarre (Sancho el Fuerte)—prepared the so-called "Western Crusade" in which the Franks and Bretons also took part.
 The Crusade spread across the various Iberian kingdoms, creating in its wake a special form of religious spirituality.

-The first missionary journey by Francis of Assisi to the peninsula led to many Franciscan foundations throughout the territory, so much so that in the General Chapter of Assisi (1217) the Franciscan Province of Spain is established.
+The first missionary journey by Francis of Assisi to the peninsula led to many Franciscan foundations throughout the territory, so much so that in the General Chapter of Assisi (1217) the Franciscan Province of Spain was established.
 The Friars Minor, in order to carry out their work, came before the civil and ecclesiastical authorities with the "apostolic letters" and their simple poverty.
 In each city they evangelized, founded a convent of the Order and collaborated to prepare the spirit of religious crusade in aid of the monarchs.
 Their charismatic way of life inspired in many people a desire for evangelical conversion, even reaching the Crown: Ferdinand III of Castile (1217–1252), was a Protector of the Order, and it seems that he was a member of the Third Franciscan Order (a secular Franciscan order).
 The King died in 1252, a year before Santa Clara.

-Spain was the second place, after Italy, to receive the Poor Clares, just as before with the Friars Minor, since the Franciscan ideal attracted men and women alike.
+Spain was second, after Italy, to receive the Poor Clares, just as before with the Friars Minor, since the Franciscan ideal attracted men and women alike.
 The origin of the Poor Clares in Spain dates back to the third decade of the 13th century, around 1227 (during the life of Saint Clare), with a strong expansion throughout the century, with the foundation of a total of fifty monasteries in Spain.